• Skip to primary navigation

 Depending on your pattern, maybe you’ll add a hood, buttons or pockets.
 Want some ribbing on the hems?
 Make it your own!

-PRO TIP: If the sweater pattern you’re following has a hashtag on Instagram or page on Ravelry, it can be helpful to look at other crocheters’ finished projects.
-This will give you ideas for how to customize your own sweater or cardigan.
+PRO TIP: If the sweater pattern you’re following has a hashtag on Instagram or page on Ravelry, looking at other crocheters’ finished projects can be helpful.
+This will give you ideas for customizing your sweater or cardigan.

 Common Stitch Abbreviations for Sweaters